vsakaria/vercel-draft/README.md

 ### Next.js SSR

-You will need to create a root page with the `Next.js SSR: Basic` template and name it `nextjs-ssr-minimal`.
+You will need to create a root page with the `Next.js SSR: Basic` template and name it `vercel-demo`.

-Go to `/spa/nextjs-ssr-minimal` on the terminal and run `npm install`, and then `npm run build && npm start`.

 It will start start the Next.js server.